OSGP/Documentation/chapter3/section3.md

 ![alt text](./installation-script-screenshots/67.png)

 ### 3.3.13 Creating Sym Link to Maven Settings
+Create a symlink to the Maven setting file using this command: '''sudo ln -s /home/dev/Sources/Config/maven/settings.xml /home/dev/.m2'''
 ![alt text](./installation-script-screenshots/68.png)

 ### 3.3.14 Setting Up Apache Tomcat7 Server Context
-Copy the /home/Sources/Config/tomcat/context.xml content to the context.xml in the eclipse environment (see screenshots).
+Setup the Tomcat7 context.xml in the eclipse Servers folder, by copying the entries in /home/dev/Sources/Config/tomcat/context.xml to map configuration file names to file paths.
 ![alt text](./installation-script-screenshots/69.png)

 ![alt text](./installation-script-screenshots/70.png)

 ### 3.3.15 Deploying All OSGP Components to Apache Tomcat7 Server
+Continue by adding the Maven Projects to the Tomcat server by right clicking on the Tomcat server and choosing 'Add and Remove', followed by clicking on the 'Add =All' button.
 ![alt text](./installation-script-screenshots/71.png)
+At this point, eclipse's auto-build should have built the projects, and the Tomcat server has been setup.

 ### 3.3.16 Starting Apache ActiveMQ
+Continue with starting Apache ActiveMQ (the executable can be found in the folder /home/dev/Downloads/apache-activemq-*/bin/linux-x86-64): by opening a terminal and use the command: '''sudo ./activemq console''' to start ActiveMQ as a terminal process (this way, ActiveMQ doesn't detach from the terminal and starts running as a daemon).
 ![alt text](./installation-script-screenshots/72.png)

 ### 3.3.17 Starting Apache Tomcat7 Server
-Continue with starting Apache ActiveMQ (the executable can be found in the folder /home/dev/Downloads/apache-activemq-*/bin/linux-x86-64): by opening a terminal and use the command: '''sudo ./activemq console''' to start ActiveMQ as a terminal process (this way, ActiveMQ doesn't detach from the terminal and starts running as a daemon).
+With ActiveMQ running, the Tomcat7 server can be started.
 ![alt text](./installation-script-screenshots/73.png)

 ### 3.3.18 Starting pgAdmin III and Connect to PostgreSQL